RomaZykov/jetpack-compose-design-patterns/readme.md

 **Sample Scenario**

 How about doing this in an actual application, package, etc. How can we implement it?
 Let's look at it.
-As a real-life scenario in Flutter, a proxy can be used to access a remote API.
+As a real-life scenario in Jetpack Compose, a proxy can be used to access a remote API.
 For example, when an application is pulling data from a remote server, it can use a proxy to manage these requests and add a caching mechanism if necessary.
 Let's assume we are using a **Weather** API in this scenario.